rhurst11/Fintech_Module_4_Challenge/README.md

 ## Purpose:

-I have been tasked with evaluating four new investment options for inclusion in the client portfolios of a hypotehtical fintech investing platform.
+I have been tasked with evaluating four new investment options for inclusion in the client portfolios of a hypothetical fintech investing platform.

 I need to determine the fund with the most investment potential based on key risk-management metrics: the daily returns, standard deviations, Sharpe ratios, and betas.